Grupo-do-zap-no-git/ZapShared/README.md

 * npm latest version

 ## To execute the application:
-* Go to the 'front' folder
+* Go to the 'ZapSharedApp' folder
 * Install npm
     > ```sudo npm install (or sudo npm install --unsafe-perm)```
 * Run npm